istio/istio.io/_docs/concepts/mixer.md

 layout: docs
 type: markdown
 ---
-{% capture overview %}

 The page explains Mixer's role and general architecture.
-{% endcapture %}

-{% capture body %}
 ## Background

-Mixer provides the control-plane abstractions necessary to support most real-world multi-tenant services, such as precondition checks, telemetry reporting, and quota management.
+Mixer provides the control-plane abstractions necessary to support most real-world multi-tenant services, such as precondition checks, telemetry harvesting, and quota management.
 Envoy delegates precondition checking (permissions, whitelist, etc) to Mixer and dispatches its telemetry data to Mixer, which proceeds to repackage and redirect the data towards configured backends.